We ask you, humbly, to help us.

 Documentation proving a history of personal opposition to war is important.

-Most Americans would not vote for an Atheist:
+Many Americans would not vote for a Presidential candidate who is an Atheist:

 The average American will not vote for an otherwise qualified candidate who

 is an Atheist:

 - Cliff Walker, webmaster of "Positive Atheism" made the following